This Fijian village and Navua river tour was an authentic experience, allowing us to learn about the life and culture of the Fijian people.

-We were so tired after 10 amazing days in New Zealand, we canceled a lot of the excursions we had planned in Fiji.
-We still wanted to a Fijian village tour, to see some waterfalls, and experience a kava ceremony, so we found ourselves looking at flyers in the lobby of the Uprising Resort.
-A housekeeper for the resort pointed out the “Fiji village tours” on the flyers were staged and asked if we wanted to visit a real Fijian village, “Heck yeah!”
+Being exhausted after 10 amazing days in New Zealand, we canceled most of the excursions we had pre-planned for Fiji.
+But we still wanted to visit a Fijian village, see some waterfalls, and experience a kava ceremony.
+In the lobby of the Uprising Resort are a variety of pamphlets for local tours that we scoured through.
+A resort employee pointed out that the “Fiji village tours” on the flyers were staged and asked if we wanted to visit a real Fijian village, “Heck yeah!”

-It was around 12-15 miles to the village, but with a stop to take a dip in a waterfall and a float down a bamboo raft, it took about 2 hours to reach the village.
+It was around 12-15 miles to the village.
+We stopped to take a dip at a waterfall and rode on a traditional bamboo raft, journeying about 2 hours to reach the village.

 Namuamua Fijian Village

-As we traveled up the river, we arrived at the place where two Rivers meet; Namuamua Village literally translates, “Where two Rivers meet.”
+As we traveled up the river, we arrived at the place where two rivers meet.
+Namuamua Village translates, “Where two Rivers meet”.
 There are roughly 250 inhabitants in the small rural community which are primarily Christian.

-It was such an amazing time getting a glimpse into life on a Fijian village.
-Not only were we blessed by their hospitality, it changed the way I look at poverty.
-While these people had very little in terms of material possessions, their rich village life and abundant resources would make it difficult to ever consider them poor.
+It was such an amazing time getting a glimpse into life in a Fijian village.
+Not only were we blessed by their hospitality, but it also changed the way we look at poverty.
+These people had very little in terms of material possessions, but their rich village life and abundant resources would make it difficult to ever consider them poor.